The Twelfth: Britain

 Although mostly an Ulster event, the Twelfth is also celebrated in other countries with strong links to Ulster, or a history of settlement by Irish Protestants.
-There are commemorations of the Twelfth in Scotland – particularly in and around Glasgow, where most Irish immigrants settled.
+There are commemorations of the Twelfth in Scotland – particularly in and around Glasgow, where a large amount of Irish Protestants settled, this parade is often referred to as the 'Big Walk', although this is typically held on the Saturday before July 12th.
+In 2025, more than 100 Orange Order marches were scheduled to celebrate the Battle of the Boyne in Scotland, with 50 of those in Glasgow, similar to 2024, with over 3500 lodge and band member taking part in Glasgow's celebrations.
 In England and Wales, Orange marches are not common and Orange Order membership is found primarily in the Merseyside region, although numbers are still small.
 Marches here tend to be held a week or so before the Twelfth, due to the number of bands and lodges who travel to Northern Ireland to march there.
 The Liverpool lodges parade both in the city and in the seaside resort of Southport on 12 July.

+The Grand Lodges in the mainland are known as the Grand Orange Lodge of Scotland and the Grand Orange Lodge of England, the latter oversees the Orange Order in Wales.

 Canada

 The Twelfth March was first held in Canada in 1821, and is the longest consecutively held parade in North America, and the largest parade in Toronto, when thousands of Orangemen would march in front of tens of thousands of spectators, until the 1970s.
 At the time, the Orange Order held such sway that membership in the Order was an unspoken prerequisite for holding civic office.
 However, the march's popularity has drastically diminished in recent years, as only about 500 people participate in modern Orange parades.
 Orangemen's Day is still a provincial government paid holiday in the Canadian province of Newfoundland and Labrador, as of 2025.
 However, it is not a shops closing holiday.